 Using graph paper also helps with drawing area models.
 I always buy a class set of composition notebooks with graph paper at Target during the back to school sale.
 They are each $0.50!
 You can also print graph paper.

 Are you ready to introduce equivalent fractions?
 Maybe you’ve introduced them to your students already, but they need a review.
-Fill out the form to access the free math resource.

 Continue Your Instruction!